LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/manage-course-catalog.md

 3.	**Add a catalog title** - Choose a title for your catalog, it can be up to 50 characters.
 Or if you prefer, it can be left without a title.
 4.	**Include course tags in export** - Make course tags available to be exported with catalog search results.
 Course tags are used to create filters in your catalog, enabling this allows users who export a search to see all the tags/filters which apply to those courses.

-Here are features you control.
+## Features enabled by you
+The majority of features are ones that you can control and maintain.

 ### Show a course on the course catalog
 Each course your organization owns can be individually set to show on the course catalog.
 Or you may request our support team to have this enabled on each course you create, after it is enabled, all courses will default to show on the catalog.